-Your family and friends gather at your beautifully-decorated table.
-You’ve labored in the kitchen for days getting ready for this meal.
-Not to mention all that time you spent searching for recipes, shopping for the perfect produce, and choosing just the right turkey.
+Your family and friends gather at your beautifully decorated table.
+You’ve labored in the kitchen for days preparing for this meal.
+Not to mention the time you spent searching for recipes, picking the perfect produce, and choosing just the right turkey.

 Even before that, you developed your cooking skills.
-Maybe you took a culinary class or maybe spent hours in your mother’s kitchen.
-Either way, you’ve invested a lot in perfecting your ability to prepare this delicious dinner.
-You just can’t wait to share it with your guests.
+Maybe you took a class or spent hours in your mother’s kitchen.
+You’ve invested a lot in perfecting your ability to prepare this delicious dinner.
+You can’t wait to share it with your guests.

 You’re delighted when it goes well.
-The turkey and stuffing and Brussels sprouts couldn’t be better.
-The pumpkin pie?
-It’s perfect.
-Your guests are so happy as they savor the last bite.
+The turkey and stuffing and sweet potatoes couldn’t be better.
+The pumpkin pie is perfect.
+Your guests are ecstatic as they savor the last bite.

-You’re sure they liked what they already ate.
+You know they liked what they already ate.
 And you have so much food on hand.
-And you worked so hard learning how to cook.
-Doesn’t it just make sense to keep feeding them?
+And you worked hard learning how to cook.
+Doesn’t it make sense to keep feeding them?

-Okay, they’re glancing at each other, shuffling in their chairs, and looking a little uncomfortable.
+Okay, they’re glancing at each other, shuffling in their chairs, looking a little uncomfortable.
 You may not even notice.
-But if you do, you’re sure those signals don’t mean a thing.
-You have so much delicious food to serve them!
+If you do, you’re sure those signals don’t mean a thing.
+You have so much delicious food for them!
 You’re feeling generous.
 You want them to think you’re a superb cook.
 And you want them to like you.

 You get so caught up in the excitement … you might even go for Dinner Number Three.

-Even though, by this time, your guests want to escape, you’re high on the attention and the compliments and the feeling-smart-and-generous.
-So you just feed them more and insist that they keep eating.
+By this time, your guests want to escape.
+But you’re high on the attention and the compliments and the feeling-smart-and-generous.
+So, you just feed them more and insist that they keep eating.

 Now put yourself in the guest’s chair.